-As one of the UC departments with access to the Charles Phelps Taft Memorial Fund, the Department of English & Comparative Literature may recommend one of its advanced graduate students for a one-year Taft Dissertation Completion Fellowship.
-These Fellowships carry a full stipend and tuition scholarship for advanced doctoral students.
-Each year, every Taft department receives one Fellowship
+As one of the UC departments with access to the Charles Phelps Taft Memorial Fund, the Department of English may recommend one of its advanced graduate students for a one-year Taft Dissertation Completion Fellowship.
+These Fellowships carry a full stipend and GAS tuition scholarship.